Stuycs-K/finalprojectapcs-3-zhang-robinson-chin-madeline/PROTOTYPE.md

 Phase 2: Core game framework (May 28)
   - Initialize 8 by 8 board with all pieces
-  - Turn tracking implmentation
+  - Turn tracking implementation
   - Code Piece abstract class
   - Moves for all pieces:
     	- Pawn: single/double movement and diagonal capture
-    	- Knight: L shaped movment and capture, jumping over pieces
+    	- Knight: L shaped movement and capture, jumping over pieces
     	- Bishop: Diagonal movement and capture
     	- Rook: Vertical and horizontal movement and capture
     	- Queen: 8 direction movement
     	- King: 1 step all directions

 Phase 3: Rules and edge cases (May 30)
   - Castling
-  - En passent
+  - En passant
   - Pawn Promotion
   - King can't move into check and has to be saved from check
   - Check detection and checkmate detection

 Phase 4: Testing and Polishing (June 1)
   - Play through the game to catch bugs
   - Test: